 Skim their rough drafts, and use a revision PowerPoint.
 You can cut back on a lot of time spent grading by just skimming through the rough drafts first.
 Notice common errors.
 Make a list.
 Then, turn it into a PowerPoint or some other visual aid you can use to present the list to students.
 Include examples (from their papers to make it authentic if you think your students wouldn’t be too embarrassed).
 Make sure the students have their rough drafts in front of them as you review these expectations so they can make notes on their essays as necessary.
 My students LOVE this.
 Except when I tell them that I want them to revise their rough drafts.
 Then they groan.
 Otherwise, they love it.
 Really.
 It works.

 Limit the length of the assignment.
 Do you really need a five-page paper to assess the skills you are teaching?
 If so, go for it!
 If not, cut back the length of the assignment.
 In the past when I’ve given students word limits, I’ve received sass, like “Is it because you don’t feel like grading more than that?”
 Okay, fine.
 Partially.
 But more than that, students can’t always write fifteen pages just because they don’t know how to be concise.
 That’s a skill, too.
 We need to teach students how to say more in fewer words.
 Sometimes I only have my students write one paragraph when we are practicing a new skill.
-You can check out my persuasive paragraph materials here.
+For instance, when I teach argumentative writing, I differentiate for various ability levels by offering an option to write one solid argumentative research paragraph.
+For my advanced students, we warm up to argumentative writing with this lesson.
+Both differentiating expectations appropriately for struggling writers and scaffolding enriched students to write quality research papers by offering a smaller-scale assignment has made a world of difference in terms of my grading load.

 Use comment codes for constructive feedback.
 If you’re anything like me, you find yourself writing the same comments over and over and over and over and….you get it.
 Why don’t we just develop a comment-code sheet?
 Every comment that you make on a regular basis (like “avoid run-ons) can have a number.
 Instead of writing “Run-On” next to every error, just highlight the correct code, and include the comment paper when you hand back the graded piece of writing.
 I wouldn’t recommend this option with advanced skills that you may have just introduced, but for skills students should have mastered, this option will definitely save time.
 No need to be a hamster on a wheel.